apache/ignite-extensions/modules/topology-validator-ext/README.md

 TopologyValidator implementation.

 3. Configure deactivation threshold.
-The deactivation threshold is a fraction of nodes that determines how many nodes must remain in the base topology in order to this segment was considered valid and continued to accept write requests after segmentation.
+The deactivation threshold is a fraction of nodes that determines how many nodes must remain in the baseline topology in order to this segment was considered valid and continued to accept write requests after segmentation.
 This value must be in range from 0.5 (inclusively) to 1.
 Default value is 0.5.
 If the default value suits you, nothing to do is required.